Discounts Available For Bulk Purchases

 £90.00

 This Root Cause Analysis for Incident Investigation online training provides a structured approach to incident investigation.
 It covers gathering and organising the information, through a detailed analysis of the issues and evidence, to the production of the formal report.
-The training follows a proven Root Cause Analysis (RCA) methodology tailored to investigating patient incidents in hospitals, care homes and care services.
+The training follows a proven Root Cause Analysis (RCA) methodology.

 Who is the Root Cause Analysis for Incident Investigation (Level 2) Course for?